~At this time, Fluid Interfaces is NOT accepting new students.~

 - are excellent speakers;

-- are able to write well, including technical papers;
+- are able to write well, including authoring technical papers.

-Please include a URL with additional information at the bottom of your "statement of research interests."
-Your web pages should document the different projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc) what was interesting or innovative about each of them, and finally, some documentation of the results and/or relevant publications.
+Please give us a sense of why our group is right for you and how you would contribute.
+What novel ideas would you bring to the group?
+Your portfolio and/or webpages should document the different research projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc) what was interesting or innovative about each of them, and finally, some documentation of the results and/or relevant publications.